invoke-ai/InvokeAI/docs/installation/Developers_documentation/WORKFLOWS.md

 ## Execute Workflows in your fork

-If you have forked [InvokeAI](https://github.com/invok-ai/InvokeAI) and want the Workflows to be executed, setup a repository secret with the name `RUN_WORKFLOWS` and any value.
+If you have forked [InvokeAI](https://github.com/invok-ai/InvokeAI) and want the Workflows to be executed, setup a repository variable with the name `RUN_WORKFLOWS` and any value but not empty.
 You can do this by opening your fork on [GitHub](https://github.com) and navigate to:

-settings --> Secrets and Variables --> Actions --> Variables
+Settings --> Secrets and Variables --> Actions --> Variables

 ![screenshot](../../assets/installation/Developers_documentation/RepositoryVariables.png)